Itamichan/CG_photography/README.md

 * **FAQ page** - User Story #21 & #27, where the user is interested in the option of a physical photo album.
 * **About page** - User Story #16, where user is interested in the photographer's values and vision.
 * **Contact Form** - User Story #18, where the user wants to know the photographer's availability.
 Additionally, they want to be able to book a date directly in an existing calendar.
-* **Album covers** - From user testing I identified that some users don't realise that the albums are clickable.
+* **Album covers** - From user testing I identified that some users don't realise that the albums are clickable in desktop view.
-* **Gallery images** - From page speed load test it became clear that a smoother loading for images on desktop should be applied.
+* **Gallery images** - From page speed load test it became clear that the images in the galleries should be loaded in a consequent manner.

 ## Technologies Used